MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-invoice-processing.md

 [!include [banner](../includes/banner.md)]

 This topic briefly describes some country-specific scenarios, such as intra-community value-added tax (VAT) and deferred tax.
 Legal requirements for some European countries affect the invoicing process.
-This topic provides also an information about how customer and vendor invoices are processed for these countries.
+This topic also provides information about how customer and vendor invoices are processed for these countries.
 <table>
 <thead>
 <tr>